lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

 Plugin developers occasionally browse the issue tracker for requests and implement them.

-Alternatively, you can take the opportunity to implement the feature yourself, based on various [documentation] and existing plugins.
+Alternatively, you can take the opportunity to implement the feature yourself, based on our [documentation] and existing plugins.

 [treeview]:                https://github.com/lite-xl/lite-xl/blob/master/data/plugins/treeview.lua